AntixK/MISSO/README.md

     - [x] Use Cupy for solving
     - [ ] Reduce GPU overhead
     - [ ] Verify correctness
+    - [x] Check if pytorch is faster
-- [ ] tqdm for Notebook and Script
+- [x] tqdm for Notebook and Script
 - [ ] Pandas DataFrame support
 - [ ] Packaging
     - [ ] pip package